yash2118/Portfolio_Yash/README.md

+# Portfolio
+This is my personal portfolio where I showcase my projects, technical skills, experience, achievements, and journey in software development, artificial intelligence, machine learning, and data science.
+It reflects the work I have built, the problems I enjoy solving, and the technologies I continue exploring as I grow as a developer.
+I hope this portfolio gives a meaningful insight into who I am, what I have accomplished so far, and what I aspire to build in the future.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.